geo-python/site/source/course-info/python-vocabulary.rst

      *Definition to be given in Finnish.*

+  list (*lista*)
+     A data type in Python that can be used to store collections of values.
+The data in lists can be heterogeneous and data can be added or removed from lists.
+Index values can be used to access invididual list items.

+     *Definition to be given in Finnish.*

   module (*moduuli*)
      A file containing Python definitions and statements.
 Module files have the ``.py`` file extension.